Varun-Singh24/Mini_Project/README.md

 # Mini_Project
- This is a Mini Project- Student Result Management
+This is project on Student Result Management
+Author - Varun Pratap Singh